ziemek-bucko/blog/_content/ggplot2-theme-cheat-sheet.md

 This plot is definitely readable and informative, but there's room for improvement.

-# Text elements
+# Text styling

-Text elements of your plots can be altered by using the element_text() function together with theme().
+Text elements of your plots can be altered by using the element_text() function.

-Let's start with altering all text elements in bulk.
+## Text elements

-## Bulk styling
+Styling text elements can be done either globally or by modifying each text element on a granular level.

-If you pass a specified <b>text</b> argument to the theme() function, you modify all your text elements at once.
+## element_text() arguments

 ```r
 p + theme(